pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

   pega/addons 1.2.0           1.0             A Helm chart for Kubernetes
 ```

-These two charts in this /charts/pega folder of the pega-helm-charts repository, pega and addons, require customization for your deployment of Pega Platform.
+These two charts in this /charts/pega folder of the pega-helm-charts repository, pega and addons, require customization for your organization's AKS deployment of Pega Platform.

 ### Updating the addons.yaml Helm chart values